bxdoan/bxdoan/README.md

 <div align="center">

-> All we can do is live until the day we die.
-Control what we can…and fly free.
+> You need to accept the fact that you’re not the best and have all the will to strive to be better than anyone you face.

-> — Deneil Young —
+> — Roronoa Zoro —

 </div>